 STUDENT PUBLICATIONS Students from any academic discipline may join the staffs of the College's weekly newspaper, the Collegian; the yearbook, the Winona; and the literary magazine, Tower Light.
 All students, by payment of the general fees, are automatic subscribers to these publications.

-The individual specifically interested in communications should refer to the Herbert H. Dow II Program in American Journalism on pages 192-194 or the speech communications minors on pages 153-154.
+The individual specifically interested in communications should refer to the Herbert H. Dow II Program in American Journalism on pages 198-200 or the rhetoric and public address minors on pages 148-149.